 Sidearm: though he prefers to dish out damage in hand-to-hand combat by far, Sgt.
 Slaughter does carry arms.
 This hand cannon inflicts Typical (6) Shooting damage when firing a single shot, or Good (10) Shooting damage when firing a small burst of ammunition.

 Guns: one of many skills that Sgt.
 Slaughter picked up in his own boot camp, this talent represents his ability to wield firearms effectively.
-Whether carrying be a standard, semi-automatic, or fully automatic rifle or pistol, Sgt.
+Whether he's carrying a standard, semi-automatic, or fully automatic rifle or pistol, Sgt.
 Slaughter may fire it at a +1 CS to his Agility.

 Martial Arts types B and C: tough as nails, the Sarge can throw down with the best of them.
 In personal combat, he can attempt unarmed attacks (punches, head butts, etc.), dodges, grapples, and escapes as though the applicable ability score was +1 CS higher than is listed above.